Selector lever 1

 For safety reasons, do not switch off the ignition before the vehicle has come to a complete standstill.

 When setting off, if the lever is locked in position P even though you are pressing the brake pedal, the lever can be released manually.
-For this, unclip the base of the lever then insert a tool (with a hard rod to it) into the slot 5 to unlock the lever.
+To do this, insert a tool (with a hard rod) into the slot 4 to unlock the lever.

 Contact an authorised dealer as soon as possible.